 A positive patient experience can improve the quality of care and outcomes, as it can lead to improved adherence to medical advice, better outcomes, and improved patient safety.

 Therefore, it’s great if you can choose a hospital that focuses on patient experience.
 Use this list of hospitals for each state that are top-rated hospitals for patient experience to look up hospitals in your area.

 Don’t forget about your insurance coverage.

 To avoid unexpected bills, check with your insurance carrier to determine your coverage at any hospital you consider.
-And don’t forget to ask if you need pre-approval, or if there are exclusions to your coverage.
+And don’t forget to ask if you need pre-approval, or if there are any exclusions to your coverage.

 Consider the convenience of hospitals in your area.
 It’s important to have visitors – not only do they provide much needed company, but they can also act as a second set of ears, participate in conversations with doctors, provide comfort care, notify staff if important bedside alarms go unnoticed, and more.
 (For more information, read The Dangers of Missed Bedside Alarms.)

 Additionally, visitors who stay overnight can stay on top of your comfort and care, an important benefit for patients who cannot speak for themselves due to their medical condition or cognitive abilities.
-Therefore, make sure the hospital location and visitor policies will not make it hard for your loved ones to visit and/or stay overnight.
+Therefore, make sure the hospital location and visitor policies will not make it hard for your loved ones to regularly visit and/or stay overnight.

 Research potential doctors.